HumanAssisted/JACS/docs/jacsbook/src/guide/installation.md

 You can use `jacs config read` to check the configs.

 Note: Do not use `jacs_private_key_password` in production.
 Use the environment variable `JACS_PRIVATE_KEY_PASSWORD` in a secure manner.
 This encrypts a private key needed for signing documents.
 You can create a new version of your agent with a new key, but this is not ideal.

+## developing

+The pre-commit hook requires some libraries

+See pre-commit

+ - install `jq` e.g. `brew install jq`
+ - for documentation    `npm install -g @adobe/jsonschema2md`
+ - cargo install mdbook

+Otherwise it's a standard Rust project.

+ - install Rust and your favorite editor
+ - see tests, examples, and benches